BanchouBoo/mpv-youtube-chat/README.md

 - `unload-chat` -> unloads the currently loaded live chat
 - `chat-hidden` -> toggles the visibility of the live chat, optionally takes `yes` or `no` as a parameter to set it to that value instead of toggling it
 - `chat-anchor` -> cycle the `anchor` option (see [Options](#Options)) from 1 through 9, optionally takes a value to set it directly
+- `break-anywhere` -> toggles the value of the `message-break-anywhere` option, optionally takes `yes` or `no` as a parameter to set it to that value instead of toggling it

 To bind an action, use `script-message` (e.g. `CTRL+j script-message load-chat`)